iamjohnmills/docker-puppeteer/README.md

 # Docker + Puppeteer for Macbook M1 Silicon Arm64

-Run Puppeteer in a Docker container.
+Adds Node, Chrome and a bunch of other stuff to the Arm64 Ubuntu image so you can run Puppeteer in a Docker container with your own workdir.

 Action | Command
 :--- | :---